 - Establish collaboration with foreign partners to develop transnational standards through G2G/B2B partnerships with the support of NSDC.

 - Utilize CSR funds and/or dovetail with Government schemes (like Pradhan Mantri Kaushal Vikas Yojana) for sponsorship of candidates, where applicable.

-- Corporate, NSDC and the SSC can jointly identify training centres to upgrade/augment such centres.
+- Corporate, NSDC and the SSC can jointly identify training centres to upgrade/augment labs in such centres.

-- Corporate can ensure joint monitoring with NSDC to ensure such centres are delivering as per plan and on quality standards set forth for such centres.
+- Corporate can jointly monitor with NSDC to make certain such centres are delivering as per plan and on quality standards set forth.